One moment

 What it is, how it works, what it's studied for, and safety considerations.

-BPC-157, often called Body Protection Compound-157, is a synthetic pentadecapeptide related to a sequence found in gastric juice.
-It is widely discussed in wellness and sports-recovery communities, but it is not FDA-approved for human therapeutic use.
-Most evidence involves preclinical studies, animal models, and limited early human safety data.
+BPC-157, sometimes called Body Protection Compound-157, is a synthetic pentadecapeptide related to a sequence found in gastric juice.
+It is not FDA-approved for human therapeutic use, and most evidence involves preclinical studies, animal models, and limited early human safety data.

-BPC-157 is studied for potential effects on tissue-related signaling, inflammation-related pathways, angiogenesis, and gastrointestinal or musculoskeletal repair models.
-The mechanism is not established as a proven clinical effect in humans.
+BPC-157 is studied for potential effects on tissue-related signaling, inflammation-related pathways, angiogenesis, and gastrointestinal or musculoskeletal repair in laboratory models.
+Its mechanism is not established as a proven clinical effect in humans.

-BPC-157 has been studied in preclinical models involving gastric tissue, tendon/ligament models, wound repair, inflammation, and musculoskeletal injury.
-Narrative reviews emphasize promising preclinical findings but limited robust human clinical evidence.
-FDA has identified safety concerns and insufficient information to determine human harm risk for compounded BPC-157 in certain contexts.
+BPC-157 has been studied in preclinical models involving gastric tissue, tendon/ligament repair, wound healing, inflammation, and musculoskeletal injury.
+Reviews emphasize promising preclinical findings but limited robust human clinical evidence.
+It is not FDA-approved for any of these uses.

 Many patients begin with a lower starting option so a licensed clinician can evaluate tolerance, medical history, goals, and safety factors before any adjustments are considered.
 The starting option shown below is informational and reflects available program data, not self-directed dosing instructions.
 Final medication, dose, frequency, and treatment plan are determined by a licensed clinician.